SuperFlyTV/xkeys/README.md

-yarn # To ensure the right dependencies are installed yarn build # To ensure that there are no syntax or build errors yarn lint # To ensure that the formatting follows the right rules yarn test # To ensure that ensure your code passes the unit tests.
+yarn # To ensure the right dependencies are installed yarn build # To ensure that there are no syntax or build errors yarn lint # To ensure that the formatting follows the right rules yarn test # To ensure that your code passes the unit tests.
 ```
 If you're adding a new functionality, adding unit tests for it is much appreciated.

 ### License

-By contributing, you agree that your contributions will be licensed under the MIT License.
+By contributing, you agree that your contributions will be licensed under the [MIT License](LICENSE).